Introduction to Azure Blob storage

 - Storing data for analysis by an on-premises or Azure-hosted service.

-Users or client applications can access Blob storage objects via HTTP or HTTPS—from anywhere in the world.
+Users or client applications can access objects in Blob storage via HTTP/HTTPS, from anywhere in the world.
 Objects in Blob storage are accessible via the Azure Storage REST API, Azure PowerShell, Azure CLI, or an Azure Storage client library.
-The storage client libraries are available for various languages, including .NET, Java, Node.js, Python, PHP, and Ruby.
+Client libraries are available for a variety of languages, including .NET, Java, Node.js, Python, Go, PHP, and Ruby.